Youssef-ADOUIRI/Emines-Graphic-Design/README.md

 # Emines-Graphic-Design

-Dynamic website of the EMINES Graphic Design club with an administration interface Public Portfolio for EGD Club Student's Projects
+Dynamic website of the EMINES Graphic Design club with an administration interface.
+Public Portfolio for EGD Club Student's Projects

 ## Setting up the website